 International Pancake Day (Always Mardis Gras)

-International Pancake Day, also known as Shrove Tuesday or Mardi Gras, is a beloved tradition celebrated worldwide on the Tuesday before Ash Wednesday.
+International Pancake Day, also called Shrove Tuesday or Mardi Gras, is celebrated on the Tuesday before Ash Wednesday.
+It’s a day built around one very important mission: eating as many pancakes as possible before Lent begins.

 When is the Holiday?